 Deciding to sell your inherited property without the help of a real estate agent means pricing it yourself.
 This seems fun because you'll have control over the price, but it's actually not.

-Pricing your inherited property in West Virginia would depend on a lot of factors like outstanding mortgage and debts, existing bills, the housing market in your area, etc.
+Pricing your West Virginia inherited property would depend on a lot of factors like outstanding mortgage and debts, existing bills, the housing market in your area, etc.

 Here are some tips to help you set a price and negotiate offers for your inherited property:

 Don't expect your inherited property to be sold based on your listing price.
 Chances are, the offers would be thousands of dollars below your asking price because of the market conditions.